akasych/DTEAM-django-practical-test/readme.md

 ## Starting the Django webserver in Docker container

 - make sure you have Docker installed on your system
+- open the `.env.new` file in text editor and set appropriate Database and SMTP Email server configuration.
+Save the file with a new name: `.env`

 - open the project root folder in console and run command:
 `docker-compose up --build`
 - open the web application in browser:  http://127.0.0.1:8000/